On this page

 In this section, specify which browsers will be available for previewing HTML or JSP output.
 The section shows a predefined list of browsers, possibly extended with previously configured custom browser installations.
 Each browser is presented as a separate table row.IntelliJ IDEA is shipped with a predefined list of most popular browsers which you may like to install and use.
 The items are added to the list in advanced and are not based on the information on actually installed browsers.
 IntelliJ IDEA presumes that you install browsers according to a standard procedure.
 Based on this assumption, each browser in this predefined list is assigned an alias which stands for the path to its executable file, as IntelliJ IDEA supposes it to be.
 If in your actual browser installation the path to the executable file is different, you need to specify it explicitly in the Path field.

 In addition to the predefined browsers, you can configure as many custom browser installations as you need using the controls on the toolbar.

-|Active||Select this check box to enable the use the respective browser from IntelliJ IDEA.
-The browser will be added to the context menu of the menu item and its icon will be displayed in the Browsers pop-up toolbar. |
+|Active||Select this checkbox to enable the use the respective browser from IntelliJ IDEA.
+The browser will be added to the context menu of the Browsers pop-up toolbar. menu item and its icon will be displayed in the |

-If this check box is cleared, the corresponding browser icon will not appear in the icons toolbar or pop-up menu.
+If this checkbox is cleared, the corresponding browser icon will not appear in the icons toolbar or pop-up menu.

 |Name||In this column, specify the browser name.|